 This is not a city where you are going to loll about in bed all day, so the rooms are functional, but not elaborate, with comfy beds and clean, if small, bathrooms.
 Friendly staff are hired for their knowledge of their city, so take advantage of the helpful team behind the rubber reception desk, explore the Dam and come back for a nightcap around the round fire.

 - A spacious high-ceilinged lobby with unique spherical fireplace and lounge, a cool bar/breakfast area and large windows with great street views

-- When we revisited in 2012, we were genuinely impressed by the young, affable staff: they know the city well and speak an impressive array of languages
+- We were genuinely impressed by the young, affable staff: they know the city well and speak an impressive array of languages

 - Bedrooms are designed with a practical eye: understated with a nod to modern minimalism

 - The design has stayed true to the history of the building, and they've kept a lot of the original features

 - A central location with easy access to trams and public transport